slegras/EBAI2018/hands-on/hands-on.md

 samtools index SRR576933.bam
 ```

-6. Compress the .sam file
+6. Compress the .sam file (you could also delete the file)
 ```bash
 gzip SRR576933.sam
 ```